-With almost 500,000 air transport movements at Amsterdam Schiphol Airport in the 2019 operating year, the 500,000 limit was nearly reached, severely limiting the room for further growth in air transport movements over the next years.
-This entails a greater probability of airlines not being allocated requested slots, potentially impacting connectivity (as airlines may take - and already are taking - action by using larger aircraft or switching to a different airport) and will hamper the further development of the network of destinations, as new routes can only be developed if existing frequencies are reduced or abandoned.
+A reduction of the limit to 440,000 air transport movements could affect the recovery of traffic at Amsterdam Airport Schiphol to pre-COVID-19 levels.
+Airlines will likely not be allocated requested slots, potentially impacting connectivity (as airlines may take - and already are taking - action by using larger aircraft or switching to a different airport) and it will significantly hamper the further development of the network of destinations, as new routes can only be developed if existing frequencies are reduced or abandoned.